lanceydancey/mcgrath/ubuntu.md

     ProxyJump 192.168.67.8
 ```

-You will only need one of the stanzas, since you're unlikely running both host systems.
+You will only need one of the `Host` stanzas, since you're unlikely running both host systems.
 Your IP address may also differ as well.
 The key ingredient in either case is the use of the `ProxyJump` directive.
 This tells SSH to use the specified host as the bastion/jump host.
 Completely transparently after the initial connection.

 As long as you have your SSH keys configured on all 3 systems (host and 2 guests), connecting to your Ubuntu VM is as simple as typing `ssh ubuntu-win` or `ssh ubuntu-mac`.
 Or, you know, whatever you chose to name your systems.

-### System configuration
+## System configuration

 First, let's make sure it's up to date: